sam-pop/ReactDeploymentGuide/README.md

 ### Troubleshooting:

-- This process (completed without any errors) should have automatically created a new _remote_ branch in your GitHub repo called `gh-pages` This branch should look like this (more or less):
+- This process (completed without any errors) should have automatically created a new _remote_ branch in your GitHub repo called **gh-pages** This branch should (more or less) look like this:

   [![branch screenshot](https://i.postimg.cc/qBhGmrVJ/Screenshot-from-2018-10-26-13-40-15.png)](https://postimg.cc/Cd0D1WxX)

-  If it doesn't - delete the branch and go through the process again.
+  If it doesn't - _delete the branch and go through the process again_.

 - Make sure that your folder structure is correct and follows this basic convention:
 ```